How to use funding

 How do I know if the funding decision is subject to any special conditions (e.g. early payment)?

 For information on any special conditions, please refer to the decision notice and its section on special conditions.
+The decision notice is available in the online services.

 How closely must the funding recipient monitor/comply with the annual instalments indicated in the funding decision?

-The main rule is that annual instalments are non-binding (i.e. you can spend more or less than the amount indicated in the original plan), as long as the money is used for activities in line with the research or action plan.
-The final amount in euros indicated in the decision can be used until the end of the funding period.
+On an annual basis, the funding should be used in accordance with the cost estimate in the decision.
+However, the annual instalments are non-binding (i.e. you can spend more or less than the amount indicated in the original plan), as long as the money is used for activities in line with the research or action plan.

 Do I have to apply for a change of annual instalments?